 On December 14, 2023, the Company entered into the SEPA with Legacy Banzai and Yorkville.
-Pursuant to such SEPA, subject to certain conditions, including the consummation of the Business Combination, the Company shall have the option, but not the obligation, to sell to Yorkville, and Yorkville shall subscribe for, an aggregate amount of up to \$100,000,000 of shares of Class A Common Stock, pursuant to Advance Notices delivered by the Company any time during the commitment period terminating on the 36-month anniversary of the Original SEPA; provided that any Advance Notice may only be made if (x) no amount remains outstanding on the Yorkville Promissory Notes, (y) there is an effective Resale Registration Statement filed with the SEC for the resale under the Securities Act of the shares of Class A Common Stock to be issued pursuant to such Advance Notice, and (z) other customary conditions precedent.
-The price at which we may issue and sell shares pursuant to an Advance under the SEPA may be at either (a) 95% of the average VWAP of the Class A Common Stock for the period commencing on the receipt of the Advance Notice by Yorkville and ending on 4:00 p.m.
-Eastern Time on the applicable date of the Advance Notice ("Pricing Option 1") or (b) 96% of the lowest daily VWAP of the Class A Common Stock during the three consecutive trading days commencing on the date of the Advance Notice to Yorkville ("Pricing Option 2"), provided that we are subject to certain caps on the amount of shares of Class A Common Stock that we may sell pursuant to any Advance.
+Pursuant to such SEPA, subject to certain conditions, including the consummation of the Business Combination, the Company shall have the option, but not the obligation, to sell to Yorkville, and Yorkville shall subscribe for, an aggregate amount of up to \$100,000,000 of shares of Class A Common Stock, at the Company's request any time during the commitment period commencing on the date following (x) repayment of Pre-Paid Advance and (y) effectiveness of a Resale Registration Statement filed with the SEC for the resale under the Securities Act, by Yorkville of the shares of Class A Common Stock issued under the SEPA (excluding the Yorkville Closing Shares) and terminating on the 36-month anniversary of the SEPA.